Pottstown Car Accident Attorney

 However, you should note that the two-year timer starts at varying times, depending on whether there was a death from the accident.
 For a Pottstown personal injury lawsuit, the accident date starts the timer.
 If someone dies due to the accident, and the deceased’s representative wants to file a wrongful death suit, the timer starts at the date of the victim’s death.
 This can be a different date from the day the accident happened.

-What Are Some Types of Car Accident Claims?
+What Are Some Types of Car Accident Claims Wilk Law Handles?

-Our experienced auto accident attorneys in Pottstown can handle many car accidents claims.
+Our experienced car accident lawyers in Pottstown can handle many car accidents claims.
 We have the knowledge and drive to fight for the compensation our clients deserve, and we can help you build a case with the following accident types:

-- City Transit Accidents happen when a bus or other city vehicle is involved in an accident.
+- City Transit and Bus Accidents happen when a bus or other city vehicle is involved in an accident.

 - Commercial Vehicle Collisions involve commercial trucks, buses, and other large vehicles, often resulting in serious injuries and property damage.